cloudfoundry-community-attic/route-registrar-boshrelease/README.md

+# DEPRECATED

+**Please use CF Core team's https://github.com/cloudfoundry-incubator/routing-release**

-# Deploy route-registrar using BOSH
+## Deploy route-registrar using BOSH

 Continuously broadcast a route using NATS to the CF router.